Early Stages of the Regulation of Class Actions

 Parallel Individual Claims

-However, if the parallel collective and individual actions have the same subject matter, causes, and claims, and are being processed at the same time, the court must give the individual plaintiff the option to withdraw his or her lawsuit and join the collective action.
+However, if the parallel collective and individual actions have the same subject matter, causes, and claims, and are being processed at the same time, the court must give the individual plaintiff the option to withdraw their lawsuit and join the collective action.
 Once a final judgment is issued in the individual proceeding, the plaintiff is not allowed to join the class or to start a collective action based on the same facts.

 The Federal Code of Civil Procedure and the Mexican Constitution charge the federal courts with the defence and protection of collective interests.
 Specifically, federal district courts handle the first instance of collective proceedings.

 Federal courts have broad management powers and they can, for example, request from the parties, third parties, or authorities all the evidence they deem necessary for the analysis of the case.
-According to judicial precedents, they also have a discretion to interpret the applicable provisions in a way that ensures the due and efficient processing of collective proceedings, as well as the protection of collective interests.
+According to judicial precedents, they also have discretion to interpret the applicable provisions in a way that ensures the due and efficient processing of collective proceedings, as well as the protection of collective interests.

 If all the procedural terms established in the Federal Code of Civil Procedure were strictly observed, without any deviation, a collective action could be processed in less than 200 days.
 In practice, this almost never happens because procedural terms tend to be extended and appeals and parallel proceedings tend to delay the process.